-The Cruse Scanner, the best system worldwide for digitising originals, is indispensable in digitising your masterworks.
-The quality of a good print is largely determined by the way in which the original is digitised.
-Unfortunately it is our experience that many artists do not have good photos made of their paintings or works of art.
-Only when high-grade visual material is required for a publication or reproduction, for instance, do people arrive at the conclusion that the photo which they themselves have made of the work of art is of inadequate quality.
-For many years now Re-Art has proven with this scanner that a perfect picture or scan of an art work does not need to be expensive.
+The Cruse Synchron Table scanner, the best system worldwide for digitizing originals, is indispensable in creating a digital version of your masterworks.
+The quality of a good print is determined in which the original is digitized.
+Unfortunately, it is our experience that many artists do not have good photos made of their paintings or works of art.
+Only when high-grade visual material is required for a publication or reproduction, for instance, do people arrive at the conclusion that the photo which they themselves have made is of inadequate quality.
+For many years now Re-Art, located in Almere, in the Netherlands, has proven with this scanner that a perfect picture or scan of an artwork does not need to be expensive.

-We deliver the very best quality in the digitisation of art and boast 25 years of experience in photographing paintings, in reproduction photography and lithography.
-We work with the world’s best system for digitisation of original art works, namely the Cruse Synchron Table Scanner.
+We deliver the very best quality in the digitization of art and boast 25 years of experience in photographing paintings and in reproducing photography and lithography.
+We work with the world’s best system for digitization of original art works, namely the Cruse Synchron Table Scanner.
 This has been a truly conscious choice for Re-Art, and the great museums in the world, including our own Rijksmuseum in Amsterdam, also use this system.
-We dare to accept any competition in the field of digitisation.
-To prove that this scanner is the best option, you can always have a proof made without obligation, so that you have a good comparison with your current photo.
+We dare to accept any competition in the field of digitization.
+To prove that the Cruse Scanner is the best option, you can always have a proof made without obligation, so that you have a good comparison with your current photo.

-The Cruse Synchron Table Scanner is the highest standard there is for the digitisation of paintings, graphic work, watercolours, pen drawings, etchings, antiquarian books/artefacts, maps/sea charts, panels, etc., but also for objects such as wall tapestries, carpets, tiles, laminate and much more.
-This scanner enables us to make combination scans so that you can save a lot of money.
-This is impossible with other systems!
+The Cruse Synchron Table scanner is the number one scanner for drawings, paintings, watercolors, etchings, but also for objects such as wall tapestries, carpets, and tiles.
+This graphic art scanner enables us to make combination scans so that you can save a lot of money, which is impossible with other systems.

 Why is the scanner a gain in value for you?